Primeval (TV series): Viewership

 Primeval was nearly consistently met with good ratings.
 The first and most watched episode of the series was watched by over seven million viewers, over a million more than the usual viewing figures of its slot on ITV.
 Although Primeval was commissioned by ITV due to the success of Doctor Who and several commentators saw it as ITV's attempt at creating a rival series, the cast and crew of Primeval did not envision the series as a Doctor Who-competitor.
 Douglas Henshall stated in a 2007 interview that Primeval had a completely different format and instead compared it to The A-Team, with influences from Jurassic Park and Indiana Jones.
 In a 2021 interview, Henshall stated that it would have been impossible to seriously compete with Doctor Who, a sentiment echoed by Adrian Hodges, who stated that although it would have been great if they had been able to beat Doctor Who, he "just wanted to do well".
-Though both Henshell and Hodges believed that Primeval would have done better if it had aired a few years later, Andrew-Lee Potts believed Primeval to have aired at just the right time based on its success.
+Though both Henshall and Hodges believed that Primeval would have done better if it had aired a few years later, Andrew-Lee Potts believed Primeval to have aired at just the right time based on its success.
 Primeval was for its first two series not far behind the viewership figures of contemporary Doctor Who, with the first series having an average of 6.39 million viewers (compared to Doctor Who's 7.55 million) and the second having 6.29 million (compared to Doctor Who's 8.05 million).

 The third series averaged about five million viewers per episode; although this was down more than a million from the previous two series, the numbers were still considered successful both by commentators and by ITV itself.
 The series created after Primeval's cancellation and revival saw more seriously dropping viewing statistics.
 The fourth series averaged around four million viewers, which was considered somewhat disappointing.
 The fifth series first premiered on the digital channel Watch, where it averaged around 500,000 viewers.
 Although much less than on the terrestrial channel ITV, the numbers were a great success in comparison with other digital channels and Primeval was Watch's biggest series of the year.
 When the fifth series was later broadcast on ITV it had a considerably more disappointing run, with the first episode being watched by 2.55 million viewers and the last only by 1.38 million, the lowest ratings in Primeval's history.